ctcl-bregis/ctclsite-rust/config/projects/nonmono.md

 ASUS ZenFone 9 - September 17, 2023 - Rotated and cropped within Instagram app"

 The caption is a reference to the Adventure Time episode 'The Vault'.
-The choice to use the caption is related to how I have not been to the location since June 2018; as it is a return; regression.
+The choice to use the caption is related to how I have not been to the location since June 2018; as it is a return, regression.
 Fourth day of the challenge.

 - Authored: ["Tetrahydrocannabinol"](../pc_thc/) (ASUS ZenFone 9, Qualcomm ARM64)